-The plaster in the showpiece main room won't set, so the painting of the frescoes can't begin.
-The mosaic tiles won't stick and worrying cracking noises are coming from the hypocaust floor.
+The final push is on to get the Roman villa completed before winter.
+But the plaster won't set, the mosaic tiles won't stick and cracking noises are coming from the hypocaust floor.